Home » Finance » PCS Checklist

 • Some countries may require you to carry specific types of insurance for your car or home; anticipate these expenses and start saving early.

-Moving pets can be just as difficult as having another human in the mix.
+Those issues aside, moving pets can be as difficult as having another human along for the ride.
 Host nations may require a specific set of vaccinations, quarantine times once the pet has entered the new country, and you may be required to pay for your pet to stay in a local, approved kennel while waiting out that quarantine period.

 With additional vet visits, vaccinations, and travel health certificates, your pet’s PCS needs may be as demanding as the service member’s.
 It is important to speak with your veterinarian at the future base, as well as your current veterinarian, as soon as possible to avoid any quarantine challenges or vaccine mishaps.